 Thirty-six rare Italian articles have been translated and digitised.
 The three-year digitisation project (2000-2003) was funded by the Gualtiero Vaccari Foundation.

-The 3,570 articles are located at the Victoria University Footscray Park campus library in a collection called Vaccari Collection Vertical File, this is a closed collection.
-The library requires 24 hours' notice for access to the collection.
-Requests can be made at the library service desk.
-To find the articles you are interested in accessing, you can browse the article title information.
+The 3,570 articles are located at the Victoria University Footscray Park campus library in a collection called Vaccari Collection Vertical File, this is a closed collection that can be viewed on appointment.